Introduction

 How to file your agreement

-Fill out the Requisition (Form F17.1).
-The Requisition is a request to file the agreement.
+Fill out the Requisition (Form F17.1) to ask the court to file the agreement.

-On the first page, fill in your name as the Claimant, and the other person's name as the Respondent.
+On the first page, fill in your name as Claimant #1 and the other person's name as Claimant #2.
 Check the box to confirm that there are no orders made or currently being sought.

 Take the Requisition, a copy of your agreement, and the $30 filing fee to the registry.

-You now have an open family law case with a court file number.
-Put this number on the rest of your forms so the registry knows that you already have an open file.
+If no court action has been started, the registry will stamp a court file number on your agreement when you file it.
+You now have an open family law case.
+Put the same court file number on the rest of the forms you're preparing so the registry knows that you already have an open file.
 This way you won't have to pay the $200 fee to open a case when you file your Notice of Joint Family Claim.

 It can help to talk about your feelings with a supportive friend or a group of people in the same situation.